-As I celebrated my 80th with family and friends in the Wolseley restaurant in London last November, I knew that 8o was just a number, but surprisingly, unlike the previous 79 birthday numbers in my life this particular one seemed unusual.
+As I celebrated my 80th with family and friends at the Wolseley restaurant in London last November, I knew that 80 was just a number, but surprisingly, unlike the previous 79 birthday numbers in my life, this particular one seemed unusual.
 It felt like an irreversible marker that can only be turned back in memory.
 Can people still turn back the milometers in second hand cars?
-Somehow I doubt it, and in any case you could nearly always tell this had happened as the many signs of wear and tear inevitably showed up.
+Somehow I doubt it, and in any case, you could nearly always tell this had happened as the many signs of wear and tear inevitably showed up.
 I used to enjoy it when in my seventies people would say “You don’t look 70, you can’t possibly be 70”, but now it doesn’t give me the same illusion of reassurance.
 I’d rather be my age and look my age to people in general, and enjoy most, but not all of the realities of it.
 Except, when it comes to the opposite sex.
 I’ll write about that later.

 My eighth birthday, my first memorable encounter with the number eight, was not a happy one for me.
 I was an evacuee in a boarding school run by ‘the Two Witches of Fulbrook’, near Burford in the Cotswolds.
 All I can remember of my time under the jurisdiction of these terrible two Thompson sisters, I feared and dreaded, is walking in fields of cowslips and cowpats, stepping into a wasps nest and getting 26 stings – I remember counting them.
 I was told that bravery meant not showing and if possible not even feeling pain – a mad British lesson in suppression.